-- (a) develop a common questionnaire for all nominees that asks them to explain: i) their experience in managing complex criminal proceedings; ii) their experience in public international law; iii) specific experience in gender and children matters; iv) track record of impartiality and integrity; and v) fluency in one of the working languages of the Court; and provide all nominees the option to make their answers to the questionnaire public; - (b) ask nominees to demonstrate their legal knowledge by presenting relevant evidence; - (c) check candidates' references and any other information publicly available; - (d) create a standard declaration for all candidates to sign that clarifies whether they are aware of any allegations of misconduct, including sexual harassment, made against them; - (e) assess practical skills such as the ability to work collegially; knowledge of different legal systems; and exposure to and understanding of regional and subregional political, social, and cultural environments; - (f) document the national-level nomination processes in the nominating State Parties; and
+- (a) develop a common questionnaire for all nominees that asks them to explain: i) their experience in managing complex criminal proceedings; ii) their experience in public international law; iii) specific experience in gender and children matters; iv) track record of impartiality and integrity; and v) fluency in one of the working languages of the Court; and provide all nominees the option to make their answers to the questionnaire public; - (b) ask nominees to demonstrate their legal knowledge by presenting relevant evidence; - (c) check candidates' references and any other information publicly available; - (d) create a standard declaration for all candidates to sign that clarifies whether they are aware of any allegations of misconduct, including sexual harassment, made against them; - (e) assess practical skills such as the ability to work collegially; knowledge of different legal systems; and exposure to and understanding of regional and subregional political, social, and cultural environments; - (f) at the candidate interview, endeavour to assess, without prejudice to the qualifications specified in Article 36 paragraph 3 (b)(i) and (ii) of the Rome

 1 These Terms of Reference were originally adopted by the Assembly of States Parties via resolution ICC-ASP/10/Res.5, para.
-19, and subsequently amended by resolutions ICC-ASP/13/Res.5, annex III, and ICC-ASP/18/Res.4, annex II.
+19, and subsequently amended by resolutions ICC-ASP/13/Res.5, annex III, ICC-ASP/18/Res.4, annex II and ICC-ASP/21/Res.2, annex IV.
 Amendments are reflected via footnotes.